leilanihagen/GoInterject.github.io/wGetStarted/L-Dev-60m-Building-a-Report-from-Scratch.md

 ![](/images/L-Dev-Report_from_Scratch/103.png)

-**Step 3:** Formatting the report definitions area.
-The report definitions area for this report will have very similar formatting to the one used in CustomerOrderHistory, except that some of the areas will have fewer rows.
+**Step 3:** Format the report definitions area.

+The report definitions area for this report will have very similar formatting to the one used in CustomerOrderHistory.
 You can thus start by copying and pasting the report definitions area from CustomerOrderHistory to the SalesOrder worksheet.

 Switch workbooks back to CustomerOrderHistory.